colinzpz/colinzpz.github.io/_pages/about.md

   - /about.html
 ---

-This is Pengzhan Zhou's homepage!
-I have been awarded the Ph.D. degree under the guidance of  Prof. Yuanyuan Yang at Stony Brook University.
-My research interests include wireless sensor networks, internet of things, algorithms, combinatorial optimization, and artificial intelligence.
+This is the homepage of Pengzhan Zhou (Chinese:周鹏展)!
+I am a professor in the College of Computer Science at Chongqing University.
+I was awarded the Ph.D. degree under the guidance of  Prof. Yuanyuan Yang at Stony Brook University.
+My research interests include internet of things, reinforcement learning, federated learning, and incentivizing mechanism.

-Welcome to contact me at colinzpz@gmail.com.
+Welcome to contact me at pzzhou@cqu.edu.cn .